MineWitherMC/trinium2/Lua_API.md

 * `advanced_search(init, serialize, vertex)`
 	* Runs BFS and returns `DataMesh` with search results.
 	* `init` is the first vertex added to graph.
-	* `vertex` is a function that should return list of vertices connected to the given one.
+	* `vertex(element, depth)` is a function that should return list of vertices connected to the given one.
-	* `serialize` is a function that should return serialized version of vertex (must not return a table).
+	* `serialize` is a function that should return serialized version of vertex (should not return a table unless it is known that the graph is a tree).
 	* Returned elements have the format `{vertex, distance}`.
 * `search(init, serialize, vertex)`
 	* Similar to previous function, however, returns elements in `vertex`